ghudachek/Restaurant-Generator/README.md

 ## Change Log
- - got rid of the user ability to add rating to their saved list for sake of simplier, clean NavBar.
+ - Got rid of the user ability to add rating to their saved list for sake of simplier, clean NavBar.
+ - Changes layout for the Saved list and random generator to always be on a Side NavBar that can be opened and closed for all screen sizes.
- - ended up not having time to add maps function
+ - Ended up not having time to add maps function